NethServer/docs/administrator-manual/en/accounts.rst

       config set smb service Workgroup <your_netbios_domain>

-3. (only for Microsoft Active Directory) The default machine account cannot perform simple LDAP binds due to AD security policies.
+3. (Only for Microsoft Active Directory) The default machine account cannot perform simple LDAP binds due to AD security policies.
 To be fully operational |product|
    requires an additional account to perform simple LDAP binds.
 Create a **dedicated user account** in AD, and set a complex *non-expiring* password for it.